- Find meetings near you

 Step 9 instructs AA members to make “direct amends to… people wherever possible, except when to do so would injure them or others.”
 If you are working the 12 Steps in order, you will have already made a list of people you have harmed in Step 8.

-Some people will be easier than others to approach due to the relationship you have with them, how close you live to them, or other factors.
 In some situations, attempting to make amends may cause more harm than good.
 Such situations may allow for partial restitution only.
-And in some cases, you may not be able to make direct amends at all.
+In some cases, you may not be able to make direct amends at all.
 However, you can still take action in all of these situations to satisfy the spirit and the intent of Step 9 and progress in your step work.

-Preparing for Making Amends in AA
+Preparing to Make Amends in AA

-Step 4 calls on you to make a “fearless moral inventory” and Step 5 asks that you admit your wrongs’ “exact nature.”
-1 Making amends in AA is not an exercise in feeling better about yourself by avoiding, downplaying, or ignoring personal responsibility.
-The AA literature is very clear that “we cannot buy our peace of mind at the expense of others.”1 Rather, the 12 Steps offer peace through truly determining your own responsibility and coming to terms with what you do and do not have power over in recovery and your life.
+The AA literature is very clear that “we cannot buy our peace of mind at the expense of others.”
+Rather, the 12 Steps offer peace by allowing you to examine your own responsibility and come to terms with what you do and do not have power over in recovery and life.

-If you have devoted the necessary time and energy to the first 8 steps, you should have a solid foundation from which to approach making amends in Step 9.
+If you’ve devoted the necessary time and energy to the first 8 steps, you should have a solid foundation from which to approach making amends in Step 9.
 Your relationship with a higher power—no matter how you define it—can help you to remain open and willing, even as you acknowledge hard truths about pain you have caused to others.

 1. Making Direct Amends